 Neither my son nor I have any access to nor opportunity for working on power lathes and therefore both of us work on handlathes only.
 Together, we earn Rs.
 30 to 40 per day. buys the rawmaterial, either Halewood or any other suitable timber wood to produce small tubes which form a part of LW curtains.
-1 mana (10 Kgs) of 6 inch sticks costs Rs.
-10/- to 12/- at Channapatna town or Ramanagaram buy other accessories like lac, colour etc. from lac-sticks at home: myself. make the market.
-I
+1 mana (10 Kgs) of 6 inch sticks costs us Rs.
+10/- to 12/- at Channapatna town or Ramanagaram and buy other accessories like lac, colour etc. from the local home myself. lac-sticks at make the Ι market.